sinclairzx81/corsa/readme.md

 This project is a experimental implementation of JavaScript's `AsyncIterator<T>` to allow for the building of asynchronous `pull` based channels in JavaScript.
 This project seeks to provide a fast / memory effecient means of streaming data asynchronouly which does not incur excessive buffering or result in asynchronous overlap in high frequency messaging scenarios.

-This project makes heavy use of `async/await` and JavaScripts `for await-of` syntax and provides `rx` operators on receive.
+This project makes heavy use of `async/await` and JavaScripts `for await-of` syntax .
+Heavily inspired by Rust `std::sync::mpsc` channels.

 ## channel